1994 Bophuthatswana crisis: Aftermath

+Immediately after the incident, Constand Viljoen, resigned as co-leader of the Afrikaner Volksfront, citing irreconcilable differences in the leadership, and later confirmed the registration of the Freedom Front, a new political party representing white conservatives.

 Nelson Mandela later held a rally in Bophuthatswana on March 15, which was attended by 50,000 people.
-Where he praised members of the Bophuthatswana military and police, "the white far right were given a lesson by the Bophuthatswana Police and Defence Force which they will never forget.
+During the rally, he praised members of the Bophuthatswana military and police, "the white far right were given a lesson by the Bophuthatswana Police and Defence Force which they will never forget.
 They were chased out and humiliated."
 He also said that the fall of Mangope's regime should serve as a warning to the other "toy tyrants" in the country.

-Immediately after the incident, Constand Viljoen, resigned as the co-leader Afrikaner Volksfront citing irreconcilable differences in the leadership and later confirmed the registration of the Freedom Front, a new political party representing white conservatives.
-The Afrikaner Volksfront was subsequently disbanded in November 1996.

 After the transition to nonracial democracy, Lucas Mangope remained active in politics, forming the United Christian Democratic Party in 1997.
 Party support was confined to the North West Province (which contained most of Bophuthatswana), and at its peak it held three seats out of 400 in the National Assembly.
 His party argued that under the Xhosa-led ANC, their quality of life in the province would deteriorate and that conditions were improved because Tswana people ruled themselves.
 Mangope led the party for fifteen years, but was expelled from the party in 2012.
 He had been accused of being autocratic, but failed to attend his disciplinary hearing, and had his membership terminated.
 In the runup to the following election, in 2014, many of the party's members, encouraged by Mangope, left to join the Democratic Alliance.
 The party subsequently lost all of its seats including those in the provincial parliament and provincial legislature.

 Amnesty hearing

 The police officer, Ontlametse Bernstein Menyatsoe was not charged with murder.
 He applied for amnesty to the Truth and Reconciliation Commission (TRC), on the grounds that the killings were politically motivated.
 The application was opposed by the families of Wolfaardt, Uys and Fourie.
-At the hearing in August 1999, Manyatsoe was cross-examined by AWB leader Eugene Terre'Blanche.
+At the hearing in August 1999, Menyatsoe was cross-examined by AWB leader Eugene Terre'Blanche.
 Menyatsoe stated that his emotions were raised by his seeing a wounded mother, who had been shot when the AWB had fired from their vehicles into a nearby crowd.
 According to other journalists dozens of paramilitaries had been firing into traditional houses along the road out of Bophuthatswana.
-Terre'Blanche pointed out that the three soldiers were wounded by the time Menyatsoe shot them and that they no longer posed any threat.
+Terre'Blanche pointed out that the three soldiers were wounded by the time Menyatsoe shot them, and that they no longer posed any threat.
 Menyatsoe said that he acted on his own initiative because of the absence of a commanding officer.

 Menyatsoe was granted amnesty by the TRC.